How to Buy Perfect Cross Country Ski Poles

 Buy a harness strap, not a loop strap, if you can.
 The harness will hold the pole in your grasp effortlessly and distribute the pressure evenly across your hand.

 Pole harnesses come in different sizes and are expensive to replace.
 Test different harnesses to find what’s most comfortable for you.

 Make sure you buy a harness that fits over your glove or mitten.
 Get help adjusting the fit when you buy them.

 The handle material also affects the weight and comfort of the pole.
-Cork handles are warmer to the touch than manmade materials, but cork wears down with use.
+Cork handles are warmer to the touch than manmade materials, but cork wears down more quickly with use.

 The drawback of quick-release poles is that’s another thing that can break or wear out.
 You may find the strap disengages, even when you don’t want it to.

 Pole tips come with different sized baskets.
 Large baskets are good for deep and/or soft snow.
-Small baskets are ideal for well groomed and hard snow.
+Small baskets are ideal for well groomed and hard-packed snow.